 Millie knew the road well.
 It led to the choir director’s house.
 The Tingle family had once owned all of the land in that corner of the county.
 The choir director’s wife had been a Tingle.
 Her grandfather, Graham Tingle, had farmed tobacco and his father before him.
 Tradition dictated the Tingle family lead the way for economic development in the county.
 To Graham that meant growing, warehousing, and selling tobacco as well as supporting charities his wife, Angeline, found worthwhile.

 The cut-off road was the result of a settlement with a neighboring farmer over a water rights dispute.
-The rocky, uneven land was of no value to the Tingles, unfarmable and not suitable for livestock.
+The rocky, uneven land was of no value to the Tingles, unsuitable for livestock or farming.
 So, it became a short cut through the farms to County Route 29, the children’s home at one end, the state mental hospital at the other.
 No one ever talked about the mothers and children separated by that winding serpent that slithered from Mercy’s Hope toward the edge of despair, a complex of low, white buildings that held tortured souls and silent screams of mill workers, farmers, and the ones just passing through who became trapped inside the county lines for one reason or another.

 Millie learned to hate that stretch of twisting blacktop.
 Too many times sitting in the back seat while the choir director’s wife rushed to get to the church or the state hospital where she volunteered, Millie became violently ill, causing the choir director’s wife to strongly reconsider her choice to become a foster parent.